derekmiranda/jsdoc-package-tag/README.md

-# JsDoc @package Tag
+# JsDoc @npmpackage Tag

-JsDoc plugin to enable @package tags which display the name of a module's corresponding NPM package
+JsDoc plugin to enable @npmpackage tags which display the name of a module's corresponding NPM package

 ## Installation